pearlroys/Data-Collection-Pipeline/README.md

         self.driver = webdriver.Chrome(ChromeDriverManager().install(), options=options)
 ```

-The following task of this milestone was indeed the creation of a `Dockerfile` to build a scraper image locally.
+The following task of this milestone was ithe creation of a `Dockerfile` to build a scraper image locally.
 This required instructions to:

-- choose a base image (in my case, `python:3.9`);
+- choose a base image (in my case, `python:latest`);
 - put everything required by my scraper within the container;
 - install all dependencies;
 - run the main Python file.